etiennedevaux/planner/README.md

 The site itself, prodived by Altitude Angel, is responsive and therefore does not require any additional refactoring for different devices.

+# 2 Features

-# 2 The Development Lifecycle
+# 3 The Development Lifecycle

 #### 1.1.1 Strategy